NETOUCHER/WHMCS_Shadowsocks_Admin/README.md

           exit;
         }

-and clear the remark to enable the anti-abuse for your generator.
-The code in remark area could define the domain which could use the generator legally and all the visiting from the other domain will be block with another QR code which could be decoded to a curse.
+and delete the remark to enable the anti-abuse for your generator.
+The code in remark area could define the only domain to use the generator legally and all the visiting from the another domain will be blocked.
+A QR code which could be decoded to be a curse would be displayed to illegal visiting.

 # LICENSING